iden3/snarkjs/README.md

 Currently, snarkjs supports 2 proving systems: groth16 and PLONK.

 Groth16 requires a trusted ceremony for each circuit.
-PLONK does not require it, it's enought with the powers of tau ceremony which is universal.
+PLONK does not require it, it's enough with the powers of tau ceremony which is universal.

 #### Plonk
 ```sh